UA-ResearchComputing-HPC/hpc-documentation/docs/software/popular_software/R/index.md

     You will also need to make sure Anaconda is completely removed from your environment prior to the install.
 If you have Anaconda initialized in your account, see the code block under **Resolving Anaconda Issues** → **Temporary Removal** above.

-    When using the dyn.loads in RStudio, you will need to be careful to run them in the order shown below, otherwise you may wind up with "Undefined symbol" errors.
+    When using the `dyn.load` in RStudio, you will need to be careful to run them in the order shown below, otherwise you may wind up with "Undefined symbol" errors.
 If you repeatedly run into library errors working in RStudio, you might consider converting your workflow to a batch script that you can submit through the command line.

     [Monocle3's documentation](https://cole-trapnell-lab.github.io/monocle3/docs/installation/) includes steps that you can use for a successful installation.